harterrt/harterrt/static/int_d11n/content.md

   * Make it easier to review snippets later
   * Make snippets intrinsically useful
 * Consider writing more proposals
-* Make it easy to exfiltrate context from Slack
+* Make it easy to ex-filtrate context from Slack

 ---